 Objectionable odors can be associated with toxic or non-toxic emissions.
 Offensive odors seldom cause physical harm, but they can be unpleasant and lead to considerable annoyance and distress among the public.
 The SCAQMD has compiled a list of facilities and operations that tend to produce offensive odors.
 Examples of such facilities that commonly generate odors include wastewater treatment plants, sanitary landfills, composting/green waste facilities, recycling facilities, petroleum refineries, chemical manufacturing plants, painting/coating operations, rendering plants, and food packaging facilities.

 Moreover, certain facilities, land uses and populations are considered more likely to experience concern over odors.
 As previously discussed, sensitive receptors include residences, long-term health care facilities, schools, rehabilitation centers, playgrounds, convalescent centers, childcare centers, retirement homes, and athletic facilities.
 Coordination with the SCAQMD is recommended for Projects that would locate sensitive receptors within one-quarter mile of a new or existing land use that emits toxic air contaminants, objectionable odors, or is the site of CO hot spots.
 Residential areas are considered sensitive receptors because residents can include children and the elderly.

-As previously described, the vacant Project property is situated within an industrial district of the City with partial development.
+As previously described, the vacant Project property is situated within an industrial district of the City with limited development.
 The Project property is surrounded by undeveloped land and is not located near existing or planned residences, retirement homes, schools, playgrounds, child-care centers or athletic facilities.
 Operations involved with the proposed Project can generate natural odors associated with plant blossoms.
 As mandated by Municipal Code Chapter 5.50 and 17.180, all medical marijuana cultivation activities are only allowed in the interior of enclosed structures, facilities, and buildings.
 Cultivation operations are not allowed to be visible from the exterior.
-To comply with the conditional use permit requirements, the Project operator must provide the necessary odor control, ventilation and

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Incorporated $\boxtimes$ filtration systems for the cultivation and office areas of the structures sufficient to ensure that City requirements for odor control are met.
+To comply with the conditional use permit requirements, the Project operator must provide the necessary odor control, ventilation and filtration systems for the cultivation and office areas of the structures sufficient to ensure that City requirements for odor control are met.

 The ventilation system may include an activated carbon filtration, negative ion generation, ozone generators, and masking agents.
 These systems together would effectively control any objectionable odors produced in the facility interiors.
 As a result, the Project is expected to result in minimal exterior plant odors and is not identified on the SCAQMD list as common sources of odor emissions.
 No operation or activity on-site shall cause the emission of any smoke, fly ash, dust, fumes, vapors, gases, odors, or other forms of air pollution, which exceed levels identified as acceptable by the SCAQMD or the City of Desert Hot Springs.
 Less than significant impacts related to objectionable odors are anticipated.

-Mitigation Measures: None IV.
+IV.
 BIOLOGICAL RESOURCES -- Would the Project:

-a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
-Discussion:
+a) Have a substantial adverse effect, either

+directly or through habitat modifications,

+on any species identified as a candidate,

+sensitive, or special status species in local

+or regional plans, policies, or regulations,

+or by the California Department of Fish

+and Game or U.S. Fish and Wildlife Service? \boxtimes

-In August 2016, BIOCON2 conducted a Project-specific Biological Resources Assessment.
-The assessment area covered the entire 1.26 acre site and extended approximately 100 yards beyond the project site boundary.
+In June 2016, James W. Cornett Ecological Consultants conducted Project-specific General and Focused Biological Resources Assessments.
+The assessment area covered the entire 1.26 acre site and extended approximately 100 yards beyond all parcel boundaries.
 The biological survey and analyses were designed to ascertain the impacts of proposed development on the potential biological resources of the Project site and immediate vicinity, as mandated by CEQA and required by the City of Desert Hot Springs.

 The specific objectives of the biological survey are listed below: